XronosSchedulingLtd/scheduleradmindocs/adhoc.rst

 setting up individual availability records for each teacher.

 Create an Event Source using Menu => Admin => Models => Events => Sources

+Create an Event Category using Menu => Admin => Models => Events => Categories.
+It is important that Ad Hoc Lessons have their own category because they want slightly different flags from ordinary lessons.
+When the nightly job runs to create lists of pupils who will be missing lessons, we want it to flag pupils who are missing ordinary lessons for Ad Hoc lessons, but not generally the other way around.
+The whole point of Ad Hoc lessons is that they override the normal lessons.

 Create a new Property using Menu => Admin => Models => Properties